p7g/c-bytecode-vm/README.md

 in JavaScript, using try/catch and throw.
 You can throw any value, and a try/catch block will catch all errors regardless of type.

-In the event of an error, VM will unwind the call stack until the error state is recovered or it reaches the top of the stack, at which point the program will exit.
+In the event of an error, the VM will unwind the call stack until the error state is recovered or it reaches the top of the stack, at which point the program will exit.
 Here's an example:

 ```js
 try {